-We've lost 16 Sydney Cricket Grounds worth of trees since 2010 alone.
+We've lost 16 Sydney Cricket Grounds worth of trees since 2010 alone which is primarily due to urban development.
 We can't let this trend continue.

 The biggest impact we can have on the cooling, and ensuring the long-term wellbeing of our local area is to plant more large trees - and do more to protect the trees we currently have.